Diffusion of Community Fact-Checked Misinformation on Twitter: Abstract

 \section{Abstract}

 The spread of misinformation on social media is a pressing societal problem that platforms, policymakers, and researchers continue to grapple with.
 As a countermeasure, recent works have proposed to employ non-expert fact-checkers in the crowd to fact-check social media content.
 While experimental studies suggest that crowds might be {able} to accurately assess the veracity of social media content, an understanding of how crowd fact-checked (mis-)information {spreads} is missing.
 In this work, we empirically analyze the spread of misleading vs. not misleading community fact-checked posts on social media.
-For this purpose, we employ a unique dataset of community-created fact-checks from Twitter's ``Birdwatch'' platform and map them to resharing cascades on Twitter.
-Different from earlier studies analyzing the spread of misinformation listed on third-party fact-checking websites (\eg, snopes.com), we find that community fact-checked misinformation is {less} viral than the truth.
-Specifically, misleading posts are estimated to receive \SI{36.85}{\percent} fewer retweets than not misleading posts.
-A possible explanation lies in differences in the fact-checking targets: community fact-checkers tend to fact-check posts from influential user accounts with many followers, while expert fact-checks tend to target posts that are shared by less influential users.
-We further demonstrate that there are significant differences in virality across different sub-types of misinformation (\eg, factual errors, missing context, manipulated media).
+For this purpose, we employ a dataset of community-created fact-checks from Twitter's ``Birdwatch'' pilot and map them to resharing cascades on Twitter.
+Different from earlier studies analyzing the spread of misinformation listed on third-party fact-checking websites (\eg, snopes.com), we find that community fact-checked misinformation is {less} viral.
+Specifically, misleading posts are estimated to receive \SI{36.62}{\percent} fewer retweets than not misleading posts.
+A partial explanation may lie in differences in the fact-checking targets: community fact-checkers tend to fact-check posts from influential user accounts with many followers, while expert fact-checks tend to target posts that are shared by less influential users.
+We further find that there are significant differences in virality across different sub-types of misinformation (\eg, factual errors, missing context, manipulated media).
+Moreover, we conduct a user study to assess the perceived reliability of (real-world) community-created fact-checks.
+Here, we find that users, to a large extent, agree with community-created fact-checks.
 Altogether, our findings offer insights into how misleading vs. not misleading posts spread and highlight the crucial role of sample selection when studying misinformation on social media.